davidtchiu/davidtchiu.github.io/teaching/cs475/hwk1.vscode/index.md

 2. Navigate to [https://github.com/settings/tokens](https://github.com/settings/tokens) to create a new "personal access token."
 You can also get there via `Settings > Developer Settings`.

 3. Click to generate new a (classic) token.
-On the next screen, give your new token a good *note*, like "For OS assignments" or "CS 475" so you know what it is later.
-Assign it an expiration period that will take you to the end of the course, and it may be easier to just give it no expiration.
+On the next screen, give your new token a good *note*, like "For OS assignments" or "My OS class" so you know what it is later.
+Assign it an expiration period that will take you to the end of the course (or indefinitely).

 4. Below that, select the boxes: `repo`, `admin:org`, and `admin:public_key`.

 5. Click the `Generate token` button on the bottom of the page, and take note (save) the token in a secure place.
 Don't share it.
 Treat this like your password.
+STORE IT SOMEWHERE SAFE BECAUSE YOU'LL BE REPEATEDLY ASKED FOR IT.

 6. Go back into your VS Code's terminal window.
 Type:
     ```bash